 Toward the end of the therapy however, I was so sore even the maximum dose of Oxycodone wasn’t helping alleviate the pain, and oftentimes I’d wake up in the middle of the night sobbing.
 I did a lot of reading during those long, sleepless nights.

-I asked my doctors if I'd ever get my voice back (because there were several weeks when I was left unable to speak at all) and they said, "You won't get your old voice back, but you will have voice."
+I asked my doctors if I’d ever get my voice back (because there were several weeks when I was left unable to speak at all) and they said, “You won’t get your old voice back, but you will have a voice.”

 Considering the alternative, that was a welcome prognosis.